-Pamela is a former Austinite with a BFA in Acting from the University of Texas.
-She has been entered into the Oxford English Dictionary under the word “Muffin Top.”
+A former Austinite with a BFA in Acting from the University of Texas, Pamela has been entered into the Oxford English Dictionary under “muffin top.”
 That is not a joke.
 You can follow her @pamelaribon, where she somehow writes even more.

 Photo Credit: Jessica Schilling Photography